apache/carbondata/README.md

 This is an active open source project for everyone, and we are always open to people who want to use this system or contribute to it.
 This guide document introduce [how to contribute to CarbonData](https://cwiki.apache.org/confluence/display/CARBONDATA/Contributing+to+CarbonData).

-### Contact us
+### Community
-To get involved in CarbonData:
+To get involved in Apache CarbonData:

-* First join by emailing [dev-subscribe@carbondata.incubator.apache.org](mailto:dev-subscribe@carbondata.incubator.apache.org),then discuss design and implementation issues on [dev@carbondata.incubator.apache.org](mailto:dev@carbondata.incubator.apache.org)
+* You can ask any question or open a discussion through dev mailing website forum : http://apache-carbondata-mailing-list-archive.1130556.n5.nabble.com
+* Subscribe dev emailing to timely get community information, mail to [dev-subscribe@carbondata.incubator.apache.org](mailto:dev-subscribe@carbondata.incubator.apache.org)
 * Report issues on [Jira](https://issues.apache.org/jira/browse/CARBONDATA).

 ## About